hwade/wechat_public/README.md

-LeanEngine 2.0 升级 3.0 的示例项目
+LeanEngine 2.0 upgrade 3.0

+Third party of wechat public
+===
+It allow people to share pictures with other you didn't know in wechat.